The Hole Argument

 Therefore, since the two spreadings or distributions of metric and matter fields of a hole transformation agree on invariants, they also agree on all observables.
 They are observationally indistinguishable.

-General relativity makes it hard to view the metric field simply as part of the containing spacetime.
+Against this line of thought, some would argue that general relativity makes it hard to view the metric field simply as being part of the containing spacetime.
 For, in addition to spatial and temporal information, the metric field also represents the gravitational field.
 Therefore it also carries energy and momentum—the energy and momentum of the gravitational field (although a notorious technical problem in general relativity precludes identifying the energy and momentum density of the gravitational field at any particular event in spacetime).
 This energy and momentum is freely interchanged with other matter fields in spacetimes.
-To carry energy and momentum is a natural distinguishing characteristic of matter contained within spacetime.
+To carry energy and momentum is (the thought goes) a natural distinguishing characteristic of matter contained within spacetime.

 In their celebrated debate over space and time, Leibniz taunted the substantivalist Newton’s representative, Clarke, by asking how the world would change if East and West were switched.
 For Leibniz there would be no change since all spatial relations between bodies would be preserved by such a switch.
 But the Newtonian substantivalist had to concede that the bodies of the world were now located in different spatial positions, so the two systems were physically distinct.

 Correspondingly, when we spread the metric and matter fields differently over a manifold of events, we are now assigning metrical and material properties in different ways to the events of the manifold.
 For example, imagine that a galaxy passes through some event E in the hole.
 After the hole transformation, this galaxy might not pass through that event.
 For the manifold substantivalist, this must be a matter of objective physical fact: either the galaxy passes through E or not.
 The two distributions represent two physically distinct possibilities.

 Figure 6.
 Does the galaxy pass through event \(E\)?